 I think the most surprising part of this episode was the reappearance of Van Helsing.
 I mean, we did see him escape hospital earlier but his literally dropping into the fight seemed really random.
 Outside of that, things progressed more or less as you would expect.
-The Twilights accompanied Ton to the Tower of London where they were separated from her one by one leaving just her and Wayne to confront Shinyao.
-And, because it isn’t the final, they don’t yet save her.
-So all according to plan really.

 Definitely glad I picked up Phantom in the Twilight this season as despite some of the logical issues with the plot, it has been a whole lot of fun.
 The realisation that Shinyao is more than just the perpetual kidnap victim took awhile to sink in, but I think anyone who watches this episode will agree hers is a pretty impressive power.

 They really could rename this series Saving Shinyao the way its been going.
 The girl has been repeatedly kidnapped and on the run since the end of episode 1 and it seems like the Ton vs Shinyao scenario is far more likely (and I'm still not sure how I feel about that).
 This episode gave … Continue reading Phantom in the Twilight Episode 9: Saving Shinyao has Become A Full Series Job

 If this were still just Ton's story, than episode 8 would seem relatively fillery and kind of like they were trying to drag out a plot to a set number of episodes.
 However with Shinyao and Chris still on the run and bad guys manoeuvring for position, while the action is largely off screen there's still a sense of movement here.

 After episode 6 spent a lot of effort talking up Van Helsing as a threat to fairly much diffuse him in moments this episode.
 But if viewers thought the tension was over for the episode (and I did) the rest becomes a pleasant surprise including giving us plenty of reason to keep watching.